-Calculations of yield-per-recruit, spawner-per-recruit, and stock-recruitment estimations were not addressed in SEDAR26 due to a lack of data and concerns regarding life history parameters which are discussed throughout the length frequency analyses sections.
+Calculations of yield-per-recruit, spawner-per-recruit, and stock-recruitment estimations were not addressed in SEDAR26 due to significant uncertainty in available life history parameters.

 Provide estimates of population benchmarks or management criteria consistent with the available data, applicable FMPs, proposed FMPs and Amendments, other ongoing or proposed management programs, and National Standards.